adi-li/BigQuote-iOS/README.md

 ### How to use?

 #### Authors View
 It lists all input quotes' authors.
+You can create new quote by tapping the `+` button.
 ![Authors View](./Screenshots/authors.png)

 #### Hashtags View
 It lists all input quotes' hashtags.
+You can create new quote by tapping the `+` button.
 ![Hashtags View](./Screenshots/hashtags.png)

 #### Quotes List View